Sigrsig/Kojima2/README.md

 ## The Kojima Name Generator

-A name generator made with React and sass
+A name generator made with React

 ## Introduction